Standard C++ Modules

 #endif

-Note that the private module fragment can only be in the primary module interface unit and the primary module interface unit containing private module fragment should be the only module unit of the corresponding module.
+Note that the private module fragment can only be in the primary module interface unit and the primary module interface unit containing the private module fragment should be the only module unit of the corresponding module.

 #ifndef IN_MODULE_INTERFACE